-Step 3 - Remove Old
+Remove The Old

 Using your tape measure and level, mark the top of the line where the wainscoting will lay.
 Remember it won’t matter if there are slight gaps at the bottom because the baseboard will cover it.
 Most homes have slight variations in the floor.
 The important thing is that the top is even.

 Now you can begin to install the panels to the wall.
 It’s a matter of personal preference whether you use carpenter’s glue or panel nails.
 Install 1 panel at a time until walls are covered as preferred.
 You will need to use your circular saw to adjust pieces for shape around outlets and whatever else.